shamim1258/Shamim/Interview/Question/python_ques.md

 &emsp;<details>This is done by using a method called issubclass() provided by python.
 The method tells us if any class is a child of another class by returning true or false accordingly.

 ## Python Libraries
+1. Differentiate between a package and a module in python?
+### Pandas
 1. What do you know about pandas?
 2. Define pandas dataframe?
 3. How will you combine different pandas dataframes?